$25 OFF4 Quart Silicone Classic Fountain Enema Bag - Black (0.9 lbs) MORE INFO |

-Colon Health: Why it's important and what I can do
+Colon Health: Why It's Important and What I Can Do

-Our body’s digestive system is a fragile ecosystem that constantly strives to balance the various healthy bacteria that are essential to its normal operation.
-However, there are a variety of reasons why you need to help your colon to maintain this healthy but delicate balance and a great deal of health benefits that you can enjoy if you’re willing to maintain your colon health.
+The body's digestive system is a fragile ecosystem that constantly strives to balance the various healthy bacteria that are essential to its normal operation.
+However, there are a variety of reasons why you need to help your colon to maintain this healthy but delicate balance and a great deal of health benefits that you can enjoy if you're willing to maintain your colon health.

 What affects my colon health?